Siege of Gori

-The Battle of Gori was a battle between Kingdom of Kartli and the Ottoman Empire at Gori.
+The Siege of Gori was a battle between Kingdom of Kartli and the Ottoman Empire at Gori.
 After the siege, which lasted for nine months, the battle ended with the Georgian victory.

 Background

 The Ottoman–Safavid War of 1578–1590 saw the Kingdom of Kartli falling under the Ottoman Empire suzerainty as its capital Tbilisi was occupied by the Ottoman soldiers.
 However, due to the fierce resistance of Simon I of Kartli, he was recognized as a Christian king with full autonomy in exchange for annual tribute.

 After unsuccessful interventions in the struggle for Imeretian throne with the aim of unifying Kartli and Imereti, Simon I decided to renew struggle against the Ottoman occupation.
 Alarmed by the Ottoman gains in the Treaty of Constantinople, the European countries encouraged a broad alliance against the Ottomans, which resulted in them, Kartli, Kakheti, Iran and Russia coming closer politically.
 New Shah of Persia Abbas was trying to find common language with the Christian countries of Europe through Christian Kings of Kartli and Kakheti.
 Despite this, no military intervention was foreseeable from the Europeans and Russia, neither did Iran launch the war against the Ottomans.
 Nevertheless, Simon I decided to renew struggle to liberate his kingdom from Ottomans.